nathanqueme/NBA-System-CLI/README.md

 # UTS OOP Assignment: NBA Game System (HD Grade)

 This project is a Command Line Interface (CLI) system that simulates NBA-style team and season management.
-By using OOP, I adhered to the design [specifications](AssignmentSpecifications.pdf) and met the strict [I/O footprint](SampleIO.txt), earning 35/35.
+By using OOP, I adhered to the [design specifications](AssignmentSpecifications.pdf) and met the expected [I/O footprint](SampleIO.txt), earning 35/35.

 ## System Design